 Entrants must arrive at the Race venue no later than 1600hrs on June 11th 2018.
 Safety inspections will be carried out prior to the event.
-The Race clock starts with the start gun on the 30th June 2018.
+The Race clock starts with the start gun on July 1st, 2018.
 If an entrant does not start within five days of the start, he or she is deemed to have withdrawn from the Race.
 Entrants may seek shelter and anchor (using the engine if needed) to make repairs, but may not enter port and no person may give any materiel assistance at any time during the Race.
 At the end of the Race, ships logs and celestial navigation notes will be scrutinized for compliance and further declarations signed by the entrant, confirming rule compliance during the Race.

 - An inshore Canary Island mark (TBA) to starboard- a chance to interview the skippers as they sail past without stopping and for them to pass over films and letters.

 - An Inshore Cape Verde Island mark (TBA) to starboard- another film drop.